CIS-566-Fall-2023/hw03-legos/README.md

 ## Preventing LEGO bricks from intersecting
 I made sure that the bricks do not intersecting other bricks.
 To do so, I perform a bounding box test for each brick:
-- Using a pair of Block Begin and Block End nodes, iterate over every particle in your mesh volume
+- Using a pair of Block Begin and Block End nodes, iterated over every particle in the mesh volume
-  - To examine each particle individually, compare its `@ptnum` to the iteration number (`detail(1, "iteration")`).
+  - To examine each particle individually, compared its `@ptnum` to the iteration number (`detail(1, "iteration")`).
-- For the particle you're examining, use a Copy to Points node to place a Box at its location, where the Box's size is the size of the LEGO brick you're trying to place.
-Thsi will act as your potential brick's bounding box.
+- For the particle currently being examined, used a Copy to Points node to place a Box at its location, where the Box's size is the size of the LEGO brick being placed.
+This acts as the potential brick's bounding box.
-- Using a Group Create node with your bounding box and particle field as inputs, assign the particles that fall within the bounding box to a group (its name is up to you).
+- Using a Group Create node with the bounding box and particle field as inputs, assigned the particles that fall within the bounding box to a group.
-  - This node should feed into a Wrangle Attribute node that uses VEX to remove all particles (except the current loop iteration particle) that fall within the bounding box from the particle field, effectively tagging them as "used up" in the placement of the brick
+  - This node was fed into a Wrangle Attribute node that uses VEX to remove all particles (except the current loop iteration particle) that fall within the bounding box from the particle field, effectively tagging them as "used up" in the placement of the brick
-  - If the number of particles within your bounding box equal the number of particles it would overlap if it were the first brick placed (e.g. 4 particles for a 2x2 block brick), then the current particle is a valid location at which to place a brick.
+  - If the number of particles within the bounding box equals the number of particles it would overlap if it were the first brick placed (e.g. 4 particles for a 2x2 block brick), then the current particle is a valid location at which to place a brick.
-  - If the number of particles within your bounding box is less than the number it would normally overlap, then a brick __should not__ be placed there (i.e. the loop should just continue to the next particle)
+  - If the number of particles within the bounding box is less than the number it would normally overlap, then a brick __should not__ be placed there (i.e. the loop just continues to the next particle)
-- The two "if" statement branches in the above bullet points can be implemented using a Switch-If node, which can be followed by a Split node to create two "outputs" from this logic: particles in a group tagging them as "places to put a brick on" and "places that did not have a brick placed at them".
+- The two "if" statement branches in the above bullet points were implemented using a Switch-If node, which were followed by a Split node to create two "outputs" from this logic: particles in a group tagging them as "places to put a brick on" and "places that did not have a brick placed at them".

 ## Exposing node parameters
-Allow a user to interact with your node as a singular tool by exposing certain parameters:
+Allowed the user to interact with the node as a singular tool by exposing certain parameters:
-- Adjusting the scale of the bricks that compose your model, allowing it to be made from more or fewer bricks.
+- Adjusting the scale of the bricks that compose the model, allowing it to be made from more or fewer bricks.
-  - This should adjust the spacing of your particles as well as the scale of the LEGO brick FBXs
+  - This adjusts the spacing of the mesh particles as well as the scale of the LEGO brick FBXs
 - Changing the threshold at which a particle is determined to be a sloped brick instead of a block brick.
 - Adjusting the percentage of "top" particles that display as flat bricks, rather than placing no brick there at all.